Wisdom Teeth Extraction Preserves Oral Health

 Somewhere between the ages of 15 to 25 years, most people's third molars begin to erupt through the gum line at the very back of their mouths.
 However, the modern jaw shape often can't accommodate wisdom teeth, leading to either of two unhealthy conditions: crowding of existing permanent teeth, or impaction – the incoming molars get stuck in place.
-Since few people’s jaws can accommodate these large third molars, we typically examine our 11- and 12-year-old patients to predict the upcoming developmental positioning of the wisdom teeth, recommending extraction between 15 and 19 years of age.
+Since few people’s jaws can accommodate these large third molars, we typically examine our 11- and 12-year-old patients to predict the upcoming developmental positioning of the wisdom teeth, and our doctors here in Pasadena, TX are likely to recommend extraction between 15 and 19 years of age.

-Our dentists have advanced training and experience in extracting partially and fully erupted wisdom teeth.
+Our dentists at Pasadena Family Dentistry have advanced training and experience in extracting partially and fully erupted wisdom teeth.
 If your wisdom teeth are impacted, we’ll refer you to a trusted oral surgeon for specialized care.